AARP Hearing Center

 1. You’ll pay more for shipping

-- Priority Mail prices will rise by 6.6 percent on average.
+- Priority Mail prices rose by 6.6 percent on average.
 With this option, packages typically arrive in two to three business days.
-Prices will start at $10.20 for packages that weigh 1 pound or less, a slight drop from the previous starting price of $10.45.
-The price hikes will apply to packages weighing 2 pounds or more.
+Prices start at $10.20 for packages that weigh 1 pound or less but will start at $11 with the temporary 8 percent increase.
+The price hikes apply to packages weighing 2 pounds or more.

-- Priority Mail Express prices will increase by 5.1 percent.
-Prices will now start at $33 for this speedier shipping service, which provides delivery in one to three days and includes a money-back guarantee.
+- Priority Mail Express prices increased by 5.1 percent.
+Prices now start at $33 for this speedier shipping service, which provides delivery in one to three days and includes a money-back guarantee.
+With the temporary 8 percent increase, prices will start at $35.65

-- USPS Ground Advantage prices will jump 7.8 percent.
-Ground Advantage delivery, which takes two to five business days, will now start at $7.30.
+- USPS Ground Advantage prices jumped 7.8 percent.
+Ground Advantage delivery, which takes two to five business days, now starts at $7.30.
+The 8 percent increase will bring the starting rate to $7.90.

 2. Forever stamp prices are expected to go up — again